| Racing

 1961.

-driving, this car was an overpowered handful, and usually spun wildly at
+this car was an overpowered handful, and usually spun wildly at least once

 |

-that the car would go fast for about 5 laps, then its overstressed motor
+car would go fast for about 5 laps, then its overstressed motor would lose

-would lose power.
-He did get a second or third at a Riverside
+power.
+He did get a second or third at a Riverside club race

-club race once.
+once.
 I think he may have won one Saturday race there.
+It's

 motor and forgets that to win you must finish the race." |